i386x/pubdocs/C/decl.md

 * linkage determines whether objects or functions of the same name, but from different scopes, are identical
-* in the translation unit, all declarations of the same object or function identifier with internal linkage refer to the same subject unique in the entire translation unit
+* in the translation unit, all declarations of the same object or function identifier with internal linkage refer to the same thing unique in the entire translation unit
-* all declarations of the same object or function identifier with the external linkage refer to the same subject shared with entire program
+* all declarations of the same object or function identifier with the external linkage refer to the same thing shared with entire program
 * the first external identifier declaration
   * if `static` is used, its linkage is internal
   * otherwise, its linkage is external